gigapipehq/github-actions/README.md

 From the root of the repo run `pnpm install` to install all the dependencies.

-Work in your action as an isolated packages.
+Work in your action as an isolated package.
 To install new dependencies just run `pnpm add NEW_DEPENDENCY` from the action folder.

 ## Test